cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 Serpulo technology are fully supported.
 Features specific to Erekir (such as canvas pictures) are unavailable.

 Most importantly, logic processors can be fully configured using Schemacode.
-When specifying the code to be embedded in a given processor, it is possible to use either the native mlog language, or Mindcode.
-The source code (both mlog and Mindcode) can also be injected into the schematic from external file when building it using the command line tool.
+When specifying the code to be embedded in a given processor, it is possible to use either the native mlog language or Mindcode.
+The source code (both mlog and Mindcode) can also be injected into the schematic from an external file when building it using the command line tool.

 It might be useful to have a look at existing Schemacode samples at http://mindcode.herokuapp.com/schematics before going on with this documentation.